 Rich in oil, it is for the Chinese Han, China ethnic majority, an interior space to colonize.
 The progression of these internal migrations generates tensions in the Xinjiang Autonomous region.

 Economic development of the region under Communist rule has been accompanied by large-scale immigration of Han Chinese, and Uighur allegations of discrimination and marginalization have been behind more visible anti-Han and separatist sentiment since the 1990s.
-This has flared into violence on occasion these past years.
+Since 2016, it is estimated that over a million Uyghurs have been detained in Xinjiang re-education camps.
+The camps were established under General Secretary Xi Jinping’s administration.

 For many Turks it evokes a myth linked to the origins of the Turkish people.
 The Uighurs, victim of the repression of Beijing are brothers of religion and blood to the Islamist Turks.
 Yet, Turkey rarely dares to criticize the repression in Xinjiang and applies similar methods in the Southeast of Turkey.